Case 2 Closed Path

 • Reuse: ≤20% vs 20–40% in Case 1 — six heterogeneous subsystems with a unified ticket have virtually no ready-made solutions.

-The correct path is to redesign the scope: either implement the first subsystem as a standalone project (as in Case 1), or split the full system into sequential phases with separate funding rounds.
+The calculated route requires scope redesign: either implement the first subsystem as a standalone project (as in Case 1), or split the full system into sequential engineering phases with separate milestone gates.

 Closed Path

 The team says "we'll manage."
-The calculation says "no team configuration fits the window."
-This discrepancy is not a negotiation point — it is a structural fact.
+The calculation says "no engineering resource allocation fits the target delivery window."
+This is not a forecast — it is a deterministic calculation based on fixed engineering parameters.

-Financing this project in its current scope means financing a future scope revision in 8–10 months, after the money has been spent.
-The calculator makes this visible before the contract is signed.
+Starting this project in its current scope means committing to a scope revision in 8–10 months, after engineering resources have been allocated.
+The calculator makes this visible before commitment.

-The right investment structure here is not a single tranche for the full system — but a phased approach: fund Case 1 first (one subsystem, Open Path), prove the technology, then expand scope in subsequent rounds.
+The calculated delivery route here separates the first subsystem from the full system scope — a phased approach: execute one subsystem first (Open Path), prove the technology, then expand scope in subsequent rounds.